damiaanh/intercomExample/README.md

 This repository is a minimal Expo project created to reproduce a **bug with `@intercom/intercom-react-native`** when used with the **old React Native architecture**.

-This is NOT present when using version 8.8.0 of the React Native Intercom module.
+This is NOT present when using version 8.8.0 of the React Native Intercom module, and thus introduced with the upgrade to the new package.
 ## 🧱 Stack

 - **Expo SDK 52**